 • Stand facing the long side of your mat with your feet about a leg distance apart.

-• Draw your lower belly softly in and up.
+• Take a deep inhale and firm your lower abdomen in and up.

 Watch out for...